 frequency of treatments

-With repeated treatments, the duration of effect may sometimes increase slightly.
+With repeated treatments, the duration of effect may vary and in some cases last slightly longer.

-Botox is considered safe when it is administered by a qualified and experienced doctor with knowledge of facial anatomy and injection techniques.
+Botox is generally considered safe when administered by a qualified and experienced medical professional with appropriate training in facial anatomy and injection techniques.

 mild redness